 You can ask for a break at any time during your appointment.

-Watch a video with about what happens during an health check
+Watch a video with about what happens during an health check.

-What happens when I arrive for my health check?
+What happens when I arrive?

 When you arrive at the practice, check in at the information desk.
 You can also use the check in screens to skip the queue.